 Intelligent Detection Capabilities

 Motion filtering reduces false alerts triggered by trees, pets, and shifting shadows.
-Advanced analytics improve reliability without increasing workload, especially when homeowners understand how SMD and TiOC features reduce nuisance notifications.
+Advanced analytics improve reliability without increasing workload — especially when homeowners understand how SMD and TiOC features reduce nuisance notifications.

 Mounting components often determine longevity.
 Rust-resistant brackets and sealed junction boxes protect connection points.
 Wind-rated fixings prevent movement during storms.

-How Much Do Weather-Resistant Cameras Cost?
+How Much Do Weather-Resistant Security Cameras Cost?

 | Cost Component | What Influences Price | Typical Range |

-| Visual capture units | Resolution, heat rating, analytics capability | $200 – $600 per unit |
+| Camera units | Resolution, heat rating, analytics capability | $200 – $600 per unit |

 | Recording hardware | Channel capacity, storage size, and durability | $600 – $1,500 |